hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 There is one significant difference, however: you ***must*** use the `new` keyword to call the constructor when using a `class`.
 JavaScript raises a `TypeError` if you try to call the constructor without the `new` keyword.

 Using classes, *it's possible to do everything you can with the constructor and prototype pattern*.
-However, the class syntax is easier to read and write, and the enforced `new` keyword helps prevent bugs.
+Furthermore, the class syntax is easier to read and write, and the enforced `new` keyword helps prevent bugs.

 #### 1.5.4 Class Expressions